Clear Impact logo

 In the past decade, the percent of adult smokers who attempted to quit smoking has fluctuated from a low of 48% in 2003 to a high of 62% in 2010 and 2012.
 A quit attempt is defined as quitting smoking for at least 24 hours.
 The Tobacco Control Program has set its target as 80% and uses multiple strategies including media, partnership engagement, tobacco coalitions working on community-clinical linkages, earned media and provider engagement and training to help meet this goal.

-In addition, the Program conducts two mass-reach media campaigns every year to reach Vermonters through TV, bus and digital ads depending on campaign budget.
+Following best practice, the Program conducts one or two mass-reach media campaigns every year to reach Vermonters through TV, bus and digital ads depending on campaign budget.
 The VTCP launches these cessation media flights with 30-sec spots that include the emotional and effective CDC TIPS ads from Former Smokers and ads that the program tailors to the "perceived effectiveness" as rated by Vermonters who use tobacco.
 For example, a previous ad, Meet Ana, shares Ana's story of dealing with anxiety and bipolar disorder and being able to quit through 802Quits and its free resources.

 Why Is This Important?